canada-ca/design-system/partners/project-08.md

 altLangPage: "https://conception.canada.ca/"
 date: 2024-01-02
 dateModified: 2024-01-02
-description: "Make it easier for Canadian parents to understand and apply for maternity and parental benefits."
+description: "Make it easier for Canadians to find the correct phone number or mailing address for specific services related to the Canada Revenue Agency (CRA)."
 layout: without-h1
-title: "EI maternity and parental benefits"
+title: "Contact the CRA"
 ---
-<h1 property="name headline" id="wb-cont" dir="ltr">EI maternity and parental benefits</h1>
+<h1 property="name headline" id="wb-cont" dir="ltr">Contact the CRA</h1>
-<p>Make it easier for Canadian parents to understand and apply for maternity and parental benefits.</p>
+<p>Make it easier for Canadians to find the correct phone number or mailing address for specific services related to the Canada Revenue Agency (CRA).</p>
 <h2>Partner departments</h2>
 <ul>
-  <li>Service Canada</li>
-  <li>Employment and Social Development Canada (ESDC)</li>
+  <li>Canada Revenue Agency (CRA)</li>
 </ul>
 <h2>Why this work matters</h2>
+<p>Improving the usability of contact information for the Canada Revenue Agency will: </p>
 <ul>
-  <li class="custli">Thousands of Canadians parents apply for maternity and parental benefits each year</li>
+  <li class="custli">reduce the time Canadians spend looking for answers</li>
+  <li class="custli">free up call centre agents to work on more complex problems</li>
 </ul>
 <div class="row mrgn-tp-lg mrgn-bttm-lg">
   <div class="col-md-8">